pmahend1/BingRewards/README.md

 ## Binaries

-- You can download latest binaries from [Releases](https://github.com/pmahend1/BingRewards/releases) or [GitHub packages](https://github.com/pmahend1/BingRewards/packages/405894) and run on Windows.
-If you build on Linux it should have similar files.
+- You can download latest binaries from [Releases](https://github.com/pmahend1/BingRewards/releases) run on Windows.
+If you build on Linux or Mac it should have similar files.